šŸ¦„ Resonance‑Time Theory Canon = Spacetime + Validation

 F. Data Interpretation & Imaging

-This is the universe you’ve been describing all along.
+This is the universe you’ve been describing all along — now expressed with a coherent, extensible operator system.

 🌌 SET‑Based Cosmology Outline

-A resonance‑driven universe shaped by Spin, Electrolysis, and Temperature inside gravity
+A resonance‑driven universe shaped by Spin, Electro‑field dynamics, and Temperature within gravity

 1. Foundational Premise

-Together, these form the SET Field, the primary engine of cosmic organization.
+Together, these form the SET Field — the primary engine of cosmic organization layered inside gravitational geometry.

 2. Core Principles of SET Cosmology